algosup/2023-2024-project-5-flutter-team-3/Mockup/MockupManual.md

 ## Figma

-The mockup will be developped on Figma. \
+The mockup will be developed on Figma. \
 [Click here to access the mockup](https://www.figma.com/design/U34VY3z7ifzQCtJTrQ1dnu/Adopt-a-candidate?node-id=0%3A1&t=aX8WZ9z9eStg1wuD-1
 )